-In the years 1963-70 Edward Dwurnik studied painting, graphics and sculpture at the Academy of Fine Arts in Warsaw.
-Already in 1965 he began a series of drawings and watercolors independent of the course of study, and from 1966 oil paintings "Hitchhiking travels" - characteristic aerial views of cities (continued to this day).
+In 1963-70, Edward Dwurnik studied painting, graphics and sculpture at the Academy of Fine Arts in Warsaw.
+Already in 1965 he began a series of drawings and watercolors independent of the course of study, and from 1966 oil paintings "Hitchhiking travels" - characteristic bird's-eye views of the cities (continued to this day).
 A dozen or so other painting cycles have been created since 1970, among others in 1972-1978 "Athletes" - one of Dwurnik's currently most-valued painting series, showing half caricatured, half comic heroes of ordinary everyday PRL.
-Among the next series of paintings, two series are devoted to the tragic fate of people involved in history: in "Road to the East" (1989-1991) Dwurnik commemorates the victims of Stalinism, and in "From December to June" (1990-1994) the victims of martial law in Poland.
+Among the subsequent series of paintings, two series are devoted to the tragic fate of people involved in history: in "Road to the East" (1989-1991) Dwurnik commemorates the victims of Stalinism, and in "From December to June" (1990-1994) the victims of martial law in Poland.

-In addition to painting, Dwurnik was involved in graphics and drawing (both autonomous series and illustrations).
+In addition to painting, Dwurnik dealt with graphics and drawing (both autonomous series and illustrations).
 He liked to design monumental painting compositions in public space.
 He created drawings and gouaches for the animated films "Vegetable, 360 degrees" (2007) and "Oasis" (2009) directed by Andrzej Barański.

 We will inform you about new artworks availability in the gallery or at the auction.